jc141x/jc141-bash/setup/arch.md

 ## Setup Guide - Arch Linux

+*Note* - Arch Linux is rolling release and to keep it working properly a full update needs to be conducted regularly.

 This guide will allow you to set up our releases on an Arch Linux based set up.
 Other GNU/Linux distributions that can use this guide include the following:

-Arch Linux is rolling release and to keep it working properly a full update needs to be conducted regularly.

 - EndeavourOS (recommended easy installer and preconfiguration for Arch)
 - Artix